Dowedar/AD_Campain_Survery/README.md

 # AD_Campain_Survery
-In this project we will be working with advertising data set, indicating whether or not a particular internet user clicked on an Advertisement on a company website.
-We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.
+In this project I will be working with advertising data set, indicating whether or not a particular internet user clicked on an Advertisement on a company website.
+I will try to create a model that will predict whether or not they will click on an ad based off the features of that user.